yjzzjy4/6.824/README.md

 #### Solution for 'failed to reach agreement'

 The solution is relatively simple, I just adjusted the arguments used in the system, for instance, modify the *<u>heartbeat time</u>* and *<u>election timeout</u>*, make sure they differ a bit from each other.
-I tested two groups of arguments, as shown below:
+I tested two groups of arguments, as below:

 - *<u>heartbeat time</u>*: 80 ms, *<u>election timeout</u>*: 200 ~ 400 ms
 - *<u>heartbeat time</u>*: 120 ms, *<u>election timeout</u>*: 300 ~ 500 ms